Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Results and Discussions

 \subsubsection{Glitch No. 2 -- MJD 58517(7)}

-The glitch at MJD 58517(7), G2 in the Vela pulsar, \citep{Grover2024, lower2020_utmost2, Erbil_2022}, was observed with a fractional change in the rotational frequency of 2471(6)$\times 10^{-9}$, and a fractional change in the spin-down rate as 6(2)$\times 10^{-3}$.
-Our analysis focuses on modeling the post-glitch relaxation behavior, given in Fig.~\ref{J0835-4510_58515_recovery}.
-Observations weren't conducted during the exponential relaxation phase of this glitch, and we detected only non-linear creep recovery.
+The glitch at MJD 58517(7), G2 in the Vela pulsar, \citep{Sarkissian2019ATel12466, Kerr2019ATel12481, LopezArmengol2019ATel12482, lower2020_utmost2, Erbil_2022, Grover2024, Dunn2025}, was observed with a fractional change in the rotational frequency of 2471(6)$\times 10^{-9}$, and a fractional change in the spin-down rate as 6(2)$\times 10^{-3}$.
+Our analysis focuses on modelling the post-glitch relaxation behaviour, given in Fig.~\ref{J0835-4510_58515_recovery}.
+Our ORT and uGMRT observations weren't conducted during the initial exponential relaxation phase of this glitch, and we detected only non-linear creep recovery.
 To proceed with our post-glitch analysis, we supplemented our dataset with publicly available ATNF pulsar data to fill temporal gaps.
-Additionally, we utilized estimates derived from analysis using data closer to the glitch from \cite{lower2020_utmost2}, specifically the glitch epoch (58515.6) and the fractional change in rotational frequency and it's derivative (2501 and 8.7, respectively), for our recovery studies.
+Additionally, we used estimates derived from analysis using data closer to the glitch from \cite{lower2020_utmost2}, specifically the glitch epoch (58515.6) and the fractional change in rotational frequency and its derivative (2501 and 8.7, respectively), for our recovery studies.

-The Bayesian model comparison reveals that the three exponential model (Model 3c) best describes this recovery.
-The measured values for the recovery parameters are as follows: the fractional moment of inertia for the first, second and third exponential components are $9.0 \times 10^{-3}$ and $10.4\times 10^{-3}$ and $0.004 \times 10^{-3}$ respectively, with the decay timescales of $7.35$, $59.50$ and $616.34$ days respectively.
-The fractional moment of inertia for the non-linear creep region is $4.2 \times 10^{-3}$ with a recoupling timescale of $22.34$ days.
-The offset time is estimated as $921.52$ days.
+The Bayesian model comparison reveals that the model with two exponential terms and a linear recovery term (Model 3b) provides the best description of this recovery.
+The measured median values for the recovery parameters are as follows: the fractional moment of inertia for the second and third exponential components are $9.8 \times 10^{-3}$ and $10.4\times 10^{-3}$ respectively, with the decay timescales of $7.4$ and $59.5$ days respectively.
+The fractional moment of inertia for the non-linear creep region is $4.2 \times 10^{-3}$ with a recoupling timescale of $22.4$ days.
+The offset time is estimated as $921.6$ days.
 The observed inter-glitch time of 902 days is consistent with both the predicted range of the vortex creep model and Bayesian statistics.
 The median value predicted by Bayesian statistics is 893 days, very close to the observed time.
-These parameters are also summarized in Table~\ref{table_post-glitch}.
+These parameters are also summarised in Table~\ref{table_post-glitch}.
+Unlike other glitches that were observed with very high cadence using the ORT, this glitch was not monitored with such precision, and therefore, the vortex-bending oscillations are not well observed and studied in this work.
+Our post-glitch recovery modelling results differ from those of \cite{Erbil_2022}, who reported a single exponential component using Fermi-LAT observations.
+Our analysis benefits from a higher cadence and reveals two well-constrained, distinct exponential recoveries.